Return to top

 easy healthy matcha muffins recipe on a wire rack with lemon frosting

-• Don’t overmix: For best results, make sure not to over mix the batter as this will remove the air and produce a dense or tough muffin.
+• Don’t Overmix: For best results, I only mix the batter until combined.
+A few lumps in the batter are normal.
+Overmixing will remove the air and produce a dense or tough muffin.

-• Use an ice cream scoop or cookie scoop to scoop the batter into your muffin tin.
+• Even Scoops Matter: I use an ice cream scoop or cookie scoop to scoop the batter into the muffin tin.
 This will help ensure all the muffins are the same size, which means they will all bake at the same rate too!

-• Don’t skip the muffin liners!
-They make clean up so much easier, and ensure that your muffins will easily come out of the pan.
-If you don’t have muffin cups or can’t find them, you can get away with greasing your muffin tin with butter or an olive oil cooking spray – just make sure to grease it well to avoid sticking.
+• Don’t Skip The Muffin Liners!
+They make clean-up so much easier and ensure that the muffins will easily come out of the pan.
+However, if I don’t have muffin cups or can’t find them, I will grease the muffin tin really well with butter or olive oil cooking spray.

-• Don’t overbake!
+• Don’t Overbake!
 Overbaking will produce a dense and dry muffin.
-Remove the matcha oat flour muffins as soon as a toothpick inserted in the center comes out clean.
+I remove the muffins as soon as a toothpick inserted in the center comes out clean or with only a few crumbs attached.

 📖 Variations

-• Add Fruit Flavors: You can turn this recipe into matcha banana muffins or matcha blueberry muffins by adding 1/4 cup of mashed bananas or blueberries into the batter.
-Alternatively you can just top with some fresh fruit right before baking!
+Add Fruit Flavors: I turn this recipe into banana matcha muffins or matcha strawberry muffins by adding 1/4 cup of mashed bananas or blueberries into the batter.
+Alternatively, I top it with some fresh fruit right before baking!

-• Add Chocolate: Make matcha chocolate chip muffins by adding 2 tablespoons of unsweetened cocoa powder and 1/4 cup chocolate chips into the batter (and top with extra chocolate chips!)
-You can also make matcha white chocolate muffins by folding white chocolate chips into the batter.
+Add Chocolate: I make matcha chocolate chip muffins by adding 2 tablespoons of unsweetened cocoa powder and 1/4 cup chocolate chips into the batter (and top with extra chocolate chips!).
+I’ve also tried white chocolate chips, too!

-• Mini Muffins: You can easily turn this recipe into mini muffin!
-Just use a mini muffin pan instead of a regular muffin pan, and cut the baking time in half (checking at the half way point to make sure they don’t overbake).
+Mini Muffins: I also turn this recipe into mini muffins for my kids!
+I use a mini muffin pan instead of a regular muffin pan and cut the baking time in half (checking at the halfway point to make sure they don’t overbake).

-• Matcha Lemon Muffins With Lemon Icing: Mix 2-3 tablespoons powdered sugar and 2 teaspoons lemon juice together In a small mixing bowl to form a smooth paste that can be easily drizzled.
-Drizzle icing on top of each muffin.
+Matcha Lemon Muffins With Lemon Icing: For a quick lemon icing, I mix 2-3 tablespoons powdered sugar and 2 teaspoons lemon juice together in a small mixing bowl to form a smooth paste that is drizzled on top of each muffin.

 ❓Recipe FAQs